 The Mid-Career Academic (MCA) workshop is held every two years immediately prior to the annual conference.
 The workshop provides MCAs (at least five years a post-PhD completion and have a non-entry-level teaching and/or research position) with strategic and practical advice on academic career development through one-to-one mentoring sessions and panel discussions with CAUTHE fellows and senior professors.

-PhD and ECR Bursaries
+PhD Scholar and Early Career Researcher Conference Bursaries

-Eligibility criteria include
+Eligibility criteria include:

-- Applicants must be enrolled or working at a CAUTHE Chapter member Institution* and be an Associate or Student CAUTHE member
+- Applicants must be enrolled or working at a CAUTHE Chapter or Affiliate member Institution; and

-- PhD scholars must be enrolled as a full- or part-time PhD student
+- PhD scholars must be enrolled as a full- or part-time PhD student.

 - ECRs must have completed their PhD within five years of the conference.

 - Submit a full-refereed paper to the CAUTHE 2024 conference, with the applicant as the primary author (with the only acceptable co-authors for PhD bursaries being the author’s registered supervisors).